grafana/grafana-operator/documentation/dashboards.md

 The following properties are accepted in the `spec`:

-* *name*: The filename of the dashboard that gets mounted into a volume in the grafana instance.
-Not to be confused with `metadata.name`.
 * *json*: Raw json string with the dashboard contents.
 Check the [official documentation](https://grafana.com/docs/reference/dashboard/#dashboard-json).
 * *jsonnet*: Jsonnet source.
 The [Grafonnet](https://grafana.github.io/grafonnet-lib/) library is made available automatically and can be imported.
 * *url*: Url address to download a json or jsonnet string with the dashboard contents.